-- Preheat oven 375 degrees.
+- Preheat oven to 375 degrees.
 Grease a 2-quart baking dish with non-stick cooking spray or butter.

 - Add butter to a large pot.
-Turn the heat on medium and add onion, garlic and salt.
-Sauted until softened, 3-4 minutes.
+Turn the heat on medium and add onion, garlic, and salt.
+Sautee until softened, about 3-4 minutes.

 - Slowly add in spinach in four batches, stirring with a wooden spoon as the spinach wilts.
 Once the spinach wilts, add cream.
 Cook another 1-2 minutes.
-Turn the heat off, and add in cream, cheeses, and nutmeg.
+Turn the heat off and cheese and nutmeg.
 Season to taste with salt and pepper.
-Transfer to a baking dish.